iMattPro/topicpreview/README.md

 * User option allows users to disable the feature
 * Does not significantly impact server load (no additional db queries)
 * Prosilver and Subsilver2 compatible
+* Supports AutoMOD installation

+Optional Add-Ons with other MODs:

 * Works with with Precise Similar Topics II MOD (optional)
 * Works with with Board3 Portal MOD (optional)
 * Works with with NV Recent Topics MOD (optional)
 * Works with with Top Five MOD (optional)

+Languages supported:

+* English
+* Czech
+* Dutch
+* French
+* German
+* Italian
+* Polish
+* Romanian
-* Supports English, Czech, Dutch, French, German, Italian, Polish, Romanian, Spanish
+* Spanish
-* Supports AutoMOD installation

 Awards
 ------